|Event:||UFC 207: Nunes vs. Rousey|

 |Location:||Las Vegas, Nevada|

 UFC 207 is officially in the books.
 ‘Nunes vs. Rousey’-led card took place at the T-Mobile Arena in Las Vegas, Nevada, 6 years ago.
-The ten-fight-event featured some great fights and a handful of nice finishes, punctuated by Amanda Nunes’s TKO (Punches) victory over Ronda Rousey.
+The ten-fight-event featured some nice brawls and a several of nice finishes, punctuated by Amanda Nunes’s TKO (Punches) victory over Ronda Rousey.
 In the co-main event, Cody Garbrandt defeated Dominick Cruz in round 5 by Decision (Unanimous).

 UFC 207 bonus awards